NeoGeographyToolkit/StereoPipeline/docs/stereodefault.rst

 rm-half-kernel (*integer integer*) (default = 5 5)
-    This setting adjusts the behavior of an outlier rejection scheme that “erodes” isolated regions of pixels in the disparity map that are in disagreement with their neighbors.
+    This setting adjusts the behavior of an outlier rejection scheme that "erodes" isolated regions of pixels in the disparity map that are in disagreement with their neighbors.

     The two parameters determine the size of the half kernel that is used